Gaps & Punishes

 The Death March ability allows Sheeva to march towards her opponent followed by one of several different attacks:

-Dragon Toe is a slow high attack and can be interrupted or ducked under on reaction.
-After ducking, punish with a +KB.
-If Dragon Toe is blocked, Sheeva will be at +4 which will create a frametrap with her + and +.
+Dragon Toe – Dragon Toe is a slow high attack and can be interrupted or ducked under on reaction.
+After ducking, punish with a jab or +KB.
+If the Dragon Toe is blocked, Sheeva will be at +4 which will create a frametrap and allow her to guarantee her + or +.
 Due to Sheeva’s weak range on her +, it can be avoided by walking backwards after the Dragon Toe.

-Kuatan Kick is also a high attack but launches for a combo and costs 1 bar of Offensive Meter.
+Kuatan Kick – Kuatan Kick is also a high attack but launches for a combo and costs 1 bar of Offensive Meter.
 This can be interrupted or ducked under unless it is done after Sheeva’s or +.
-Similar to Dragon Toe, this can be punished by ducking and using a +KB.
+Similar to Dragon Toe, this can be punished by ducking and using a jab or +KB.
 If blocked, Sheeva will be at -9 and can be punished by any attack that is 8 frames or faster.

-Shokan Stomp is a slow 24 frame overhead that is safe at -5 on block and costs 1 bar of Offensive Meter.
+Shokan Stomp – Shokan Stomp is a slow 24 frame overhead that is safe at -5 on block and costs 1 bar of Offensive Meter.
 This is usually used to counter attempts at interrupting or ducking under Sheeva’s Death March.
 Shokan Stomp can be interrupted by any attack unless it is done after Sheeva’s or +.
-If used after these attacks, Shokan Stomp can be Flawless Blocked and punished with an +.
+If used after these attacks, Flawless Block the Shokan Stomp and punish with an +.

-Sheeva can cancel out of her Death March at the cost of 1 bar of Defensive Meter.
+Cancel March – Sheeva can cancel out of her Death March at the cost of 1 bar of Defensive Meter.
 This is usually done after blockstrings for pressure or hit confirming attacks such as Sheeva’s +,, and +,,.
 If Sheeva uses her Death March and cancels after these attacks, she will remain safe on block.
-However, Sheeva may also use her Death March after other attacks.
+However, Sheeva may also mix in her Death March after other attacks if you are not ready to react.
 Most Death March cancels leave Sheeva at a disadvantage, so you are free to attack or interrupt after her cancels unless it is done after her .
-If Sheeva is -8 or greater after a cancel, she can be punished by a 7 frame attack for a full combo.
+If Sheeva is at -8 or greater after a cancel, she can be punished for a full combo.

 The following lists the block advantage for Sheeva’s Death March Cancel: